Sign up as a

 I give my absolute highest recommendation for MycoMeditations.

-• Lori L. 1 year ago
+• Lori L. 2 years ago

 This week with Myco has been a life-changing event, with insights and growth that will inspire me for the rest of my life.
 The loving, compassionate professional staff created an environment of safety, acceptance and trust, to help create a group of people who will be important to each other forever.
 The group support is both palpable and real, and an essential part of the experience.
 We could see tangible changes in each other, a radiance we each took back to our own lives to change the world one conversation at a time.
 Peak life experience that everyone needs to share.

-• STEVEN B. 1 year ago
+• STEVEN B. 2 years ago

 I kept receiving gift after gift from the mushroom experience.
 When I thought there could not possibly be more, there was more.
 Afterwards, the post-mushroom integration group process carried such power also, to a degree that I had greatly underestimated going in.
 I cannot say enough good things about the staff.
 They have clearly walked the walk and it shows.
 I was bathed in a steady drumbeat of warmth, curiosity, attunement, and clarity of purpose.
 Helping me unpack so much after each dose made a world of difference.